khuck/ecp-wdm-coe/README.md

 To run, run the `rocprof.sh` script.

 In the results.csv file, the kernel with id "127" is the one of interest (it calls the `templated_push` kernel).

+Please note that the sourceme file is from a test system at UO.
+On Spock, you don't have to build OpenBLAS - the libsci library will take care of those symbols.
+Also, there are different modules required.
+Please see the buildall-spock.sh for details.